m-r-davari/m-r-davari/README.md

 </picture>

-Its a web app to beautify and enhance your Github README file, that provides interesting widgets in PNG and GIF(animated) formats.
+Its a web app to beautify and enhance your Github README file, that provides interesting widgets in GIF(animated) formats.